Christoph33one/viks-bakery/README.md

 ### Cake menus
 Administration user:
-- Administration user can view all menu functions (add, edit & delete) when logged in and viewing each menu page
+- Administration user can view all menu functions (add, edit & delete) when logged in.
+- As a user logged in or logged out, I can not view any menu editing functions.

 Add item:
 - If a user adds and item, they can click the add item button located on all menu pages.